nyu-ossd-s18/jnh340-weekly/about.md

 permalink: /about/
 ---

+## About Me

 My name is Jacob Helfgot and I am a senior at New York University majoring in Computer Science and minoring in mathematics.

-### More Information

-A place to include any other types of information that you'd like to include about yourself.
+I don't know much about how open source projects are managed and contributed to so I'm looking forward to getting my hands dirty and writing some code.